Skip to main content

 2. Review the warning to prevent accidental disruptions

-3. Confirm deletion only after ensuring no active endpoints need the key
+3. Confirm deletion only after ensuring no active endpoints need the connection

 tip

-Creating reusable API keys simplifies credential rotation.
-When you need to update a credential, edit it once rather than updating every endpoint individually.
+Creating reusable LLM connections simplifies credential rotation.
+When you need to update an API key, edit the connection once rather than updating every endpoint individually.

 Best Practices

-1. Use descriptive names: Name keys by provider and purpose (e.g., openai-production, anthropic-dev)
+1. Use descriptive names: Name connections by provider and purpose (e.g., openai-production, anthropic-dev)

-2. Separate development and production: Use different keys for different environments
+2. Separate development and production: Use different connections for different environments

-3. Minimize key sharing: Create separate keys when different teams or applications need isolated access
+3. Minimize connection sharing: Create separate connections when different teams or applications need isolated access

-4. Regular rotation: Periodically rotate credentials for security (see Encryption & Rotation)
+4. Regular rotation: Periodically rotate API keys for security (see Encryption & Rotation)